commit-check/commit-check-action/README.md

 ### `pr-comments`

 - **Description**: post results to the pull request comments
-- Default: 'true'
+- Default: 'false'

 > [!IMPORTANT]
-> This is an experimental feature.
+> `pr-comments` is an experimental feature.
 To use it you need to set `GITHUB_TOKEN` in the GitHub Action.
 >
 > This feature currently doesn’t work with forked repositories.
 For more details, refer to issue [#77](https://github.com/commit-check/commit-check-action/issues/77)